 Regular tail hair trimming is an essential aspect of Australian Shepherd grooming.
 This task aims as much to maintain his appearance as to maintain his health.
-A dog's tail is indeed a real dust nest and a prime location for parasites of all kinds.
+A dog's tail is indeed an actual dust nest and a prime location for parasites.

 The Australian Shepherd Dog at a Glance

 |Weight range:||Between 35 and 45 lbs.|